 Think about the claim, not the practice

 Does this mean that all unverified claims are fraudulent?
 No. All scientific laws were at one point untested hypotheses, and existing ones can become revised in light of new evidence.
 Some matters are more challenging than others to verify in clinical trial settings.
 For example, the claim that certain foods trigger acne has a lot of anecdotal evidence to support it; a large number of acne sufferers have personal experiences which lead them to believe that certain foods strongly influence worsening acne.
-However the evidence supporting foods as a trigger for acne is mixed at best under clinical trial conditions.
+However, the evidence supporting foods as a trigger for acne is mixed at best under clinical trial conditions.
 Does it mean that the acne sufferers who feel that certain foods trigger their acne are deluded?
 Not necessarily.
-It’s extremely challenging to isolate all the factors in a test like this which may include diet as well as other unknown factors.
+It’s incredibly challenging to isolate all the factors in a test like this which may include diet as well as other unknown factors.
 It’s also challenging to get a sufficient sample size in clinical trials for symptoms that are highly individual.
-To say that CAM is unproven simply means that it’s incongruent with the current scientific understanding that we have.
+To say that CAM is unproven means merely that it’s incongruent with the current scientific understanding that we have.

-When should you be suspect about claims?
+When should you be suspicious about claims?

 Practically, when should you be wary of claims by CAM?

 - When claims are unverifiable or require a belief in unverifiable systems.

 - When a product or practice seems to help chronic conditions that are typically challenging to cure.

 - When a product or practice claims to alleviate non-specific symptoms.